Day of the Daleks: Production

-Terry Nation, who penned the first story The Daleks in 1963, was given an on-screen credit at the end of all four episodes of this story as having originated them.
+Terry Nation, who penned the first Dalek story, The Daleks in 1963, was given an on-screen credit at the end of all four episodes of this story as having originated them.
 The production team only had three Dalek props available for use during the production of this serial, so only three Daleks appear on screen at any one time.
 One of the Daleks is painted gold, so only two regular casings are seen in shot.
 Film editing is used to attempt the illusion of more than three Daleks.
 The final battle at Auderly House was disliked by viewers, as it was quite obvious that only three Daleks were attacking.
-On the 2011 DVD release, CGI was used to revamp the scene, making it appear that more Daleks were attacking the house.
+On the 2011 DVD release, CGI and newly shot footage was used to revamp the scene, making it appear that more Daleks were attacking the house.

 Early in the first episode, there is a scene where the Doctor and Jo are working on the TARDIS console in the Doctor's lab.
 A mistake by the Doctor causes another Doctor and Jo to briefly appear at the entrance to the lab and then vanish.
 Originally the serial was to end with a scene where the Doctor and Jo went back to the lab, and saw their earlier selves working on the TARDIS console as before, after which they would vanish.
 However, director Paul Bernard refused to film it, saying "Once it's over, it's over".
 Script editor Terrance Dicks would later restore the scene in his novelisation of the story.
 This story features the TARDIS console once more outside of the TARDIS itself, as in The Ambassadors of Death and Inferno.

 This serial is unusual because episodes two and three begin with the cliffhanger music that ended the previous episode being played again.